List of Neighbours characters introduced in 2007: Holly Hoyland

 Holly Hoyland made her first screen appearance on 29 March 2007.
 She was originally played by Chaya Broadmore and then Lucinda Armstrong Hall when the character was recast and reintroduced in 2013.
 Holly is Karl Kennedy (Alan Fletcher) and Izzy Hoyland's (Natalie Bassingthwaighte) daughter, who was born on a boat on the River Thames.
 Karl did not know he was Holly's father, until his wife, Susan (Jackie Woodburne), told him.
 Izzy initially did not want Karl to have a part in Holly's life and Susan agreed with her.
 Woodburne commented "A child is such a strong connection, and Susan's thinking Karl might decide to try and win Izzy back and make a family with this new child.
 Susan's quite relieved when Izzy doesn't want Karl involved.
 She thinks, 'I've told him about the situation and Izzy will look after the child in a happy, loving relationship with her boyfriend, Pete (Daniel Schutzmann), so everyone comes out a winner."

 In May 2013, Fletcher revealed that someone from Karl's past would be coming back into his life in the coming months.
 Fletcher also explained that the new storyline would enable him to make more trips to London, after Karl vows to visit the city at least twice a year.
 Sophie Dainty from Digital Spy said that this supported the theory that Holly would be returning to the show, following the release of a picture showing a new addition to the portrait at the Kennedy family's house.
 In June, it was confirmed that Holly would be returning with Lucinda Armstrong Hall in the role.
 When Holly arrives in Erinsborough, she is now "a precocious eight-year-old", who can do no wrong by Karl.
 However, Susan's resolve is tested by Holly's behaviour towards her.
 Claire Crick from All About Soap branded the character "Horrid Holly" and commented "Blimey – we've only seen about five minutes of Holly in Ramsay Street and we hate her already!
 Could she be any more annoying?
 We don't think so!"
 Crick went on to call Holly a "mini-diva", adding that "Horrid Holly better do something to make us like her – and fast!"
 On 11 March 2014, it was announced that Holly would be returning to Neighbours and she returned on 30 May.
 Holly made a brief appearance in 2017, and returned alongside Izzy in early 2018.
 In May 2023, it was announced that the character would return again when Neighbours resumed.
 The character demonstrates soap opera rapid aging syndrome: six years after her on-screen birth, Hall's casting saw Holly's age increased to eight, and nine years after this her age had advanced again to nineteen.
+In 2025, Holly and Andrew Rodwell's (Lloyd Will) "controversial affair" received a "Best Soap Storyline" nomination at the Digital Spy Reader Awards.